thma/srv/README.md

 Starting HTTPS server on port 8443
 ```

-During the initial run, srv will create a config file "srv.yaml"
+During the initial run, `srv` will create a config file `srv.yaml`
 in the current directory.

 You can edit this file to change the port, the directory to serve,
-and also select whether host HTTP or HTTPS or both.
+and also select whether to handle HTTP or HTTPS or both.

 If HTTPS is selected, you can also provide a certificate and key file.
 If you don't provide both files, srv will use a predefined
 self-signed certificate which is meant for local demo use only.
 (using this demo certificate will result in a warning in your browser
 and some browsers will even refuse to connect.)

+By default, `srv` will serve the current directory.
+You can change this by
+editing the entry `documentRoot` in the `srv.yaml` file.

 ## Configuration